IBM-Bluemix-Docs/certificate-manager/notifications-dashboard.md

 3. [Set up a Webhook](https://api.slack.com/incoming-webhooks) for the Slack channel.

 ## Setting up a Callback URL
-{: #callback}
+{: #setup-callback}

-To trigger the renewal process for your team, you can use a Callback URL to post notifications to the tools that you use.
-For example, you can send notifications to report to PagerDuty, automatically open up an issue in GitHub, or trigger renewal scripts.
+Using a Callback URL you can send notifications to report to PagerDuty, automatically open up an issue in GitHub, or validate domain ownership before ordering or renewing certificates.
 You can also automatically trigger deployment of certificates in response to notifications when certificates are reimported or issued successfully.
 {: shortdesc}

-A Callback URL is a prerequisite for ordering certificates.
-{: note}
+You can find example implementations in the [Examples](/docs/services/certificate-manager?topic=certificate-manager-configuring-notifications#examples) section below.

 **Important:** Your Callback URL endpoint must meet the following requirements to be used with {{site.data.keyword.cloudcerts_short}}:
 * The endpoint must use the HTTPS protocol.
 * The endpoint must not require HTTP headers.
 This requirement includes authorization headers.
 * The endpoint must return a `200 OK` status code to indicate a successful notification delivery.

+A Callback URL is a prerequisite for ordering certificates when using a DNS Provider that is not {{site.data.keyword.cis_full_notm}}.
+[Learn more about ordering certificates](/docs/services/certificate-manager?topic=certificate-manager-ordering-certificates).
+{: note}

 ### Notification format
 {: #notification_format}